school-brainhack/school-brainhack.github.io/content/en/modules/python_data_analysis/index.md

 2. Load the iris dataset

-       data =load_iris()
+       iris = load_iris()

 3. Explore the dataset using .keys()
-4. Print the shape and type of data
+4. Print the shape and type of 'data'
 5. Store 'data' and 'features_names' in distinct variables
-6. Create a pandas dataframe with 'data' and use feature_names for column names
+6. Create a pandas dataframe with 'data' and use 'feature_names' for column names
 7. Get the summary statistics for this dataframe using .describe()
 8. Subset the dataframe to keep only the first 50 rows
-9. Try to answer this question : Are there any extreme sepal length values?
+9. Try to answer this question using the entire dataframe : Are there any extreme sepal length values?
      * Reminder : extreme value are > 3.9 standard deviation. (value - mean) / std.
 For this one, you might need to use a for loop.
 10. What about other features of the flowers?
 Try automating the previous operation by writing a function name find_extreme_values()
 11. Read about the boxplot function in matplotlib to get familiar with python documentation.
 What does it tell us?